jacobsc050/senior-thesis/README.md

-# Exploring what Effect Different Light Color will have on Avalanche Currents of a Reversed Biased Diode
+# The Effects of Wavelength on an LED based Single Photon Avalanche Detector
 ### Skills: integration spheres, avalanche currents, serial outputs, Poissonian statistics

 Worked on with Kobe Chen